Lulutartine/LucileBaudouin_12_31032022/README.md

  - Clone the Backend API on your computer: git clone https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard.git

- - Install the packages/dependencies : yarn install
+ - Install the dependencies : yarn install

  - Run the Backend Api, which will then listen on port 3000 by default : yarn start